T-Kingan/Lab4-Morphology/README.md

 The first half of this module is assessed by sending me the URL of your repo or "logbook" which should record what you have done in Lab 1 to Lab 4.
 This account for 15% of the module.
 The preferred route is through GitHub, but you may use other tools such as Notion or Obsidian.
 You must complex the [SURVEY](https://forms.office.com/e/GLD0qYyxpS) and grant me access to them.
 My Git account name is 'pykc'.

-The deadline for this is 16.00 on Friday 16 February.
-I would like you NOT to update your repo or logbook until the following Monday, so that I have a chance to do marking on them.
+The deadline for this is **16.00 on Friday 16 February**.
+I would like you NOT to update your repo or logbook until the following Monday, so that I have a chance to mark your work.